Impacts of Eddy Coherency on Chlorophyll-a Concentration

 • Jones-Kellett AE & Follows MJ (2024).
 A Lagrangian Coherent Eddy Atlas for Biogeochemical Applications in the North Pacific Subtropical Gyre.
 Earth System Science Data, 16, 1475-1501. doi.org/10.5194/essd-16-1475-2024

-• Jones-Kellett AE & Follows MJ (Preprint).
+• Jones-Kellett AE & Follows MJ.
 The satellite chlorophyll signature of Lagrangian eddy trapping varies regionally and seasonally within a subtropical gyre.
-Under Review with Ocean Science. doi.org/10.5194/egusphere-2024-3211
+Ocean Science, Highlight Article (in press). doi.org/10.5194/egusphere-2024-3211

 Publications: